Dick MacPherson: Syracuse University

-MacPherson coached two Hall of Famers at Syracuse: defensive tackle Tim Green (1982-85) and quarterback Don McPherson (1983-87).
+MacPherson coached two Hall of Famers at Syracuse: defensive tackle Tim Green (1982–85) and quarterback Don McPherson (1983–87).
 He also coached two NFF National Scholar-Athletes: Anthony Romano in 1983 and Green in 1985.

 Later life

 Following his retirement from coaching, MacPherson moved to the broadcast booth, working for BIG EAST TV.
-He was also a radio analyst for Syracuse football games, first on game-day coverage for local station WSYR and later as part of the program’s official radio network.
+He was also a radio analyst for Syracuse football games, first on game-day coverage for local station WSYR and later as part of the program's official radio network.
 He teamed with Dave Pasch, the voice of the Arizona Cardinals and college football and basketball on ESPN, as well as current Voice of the Orange Matt Park.

 He was honored as the Grand Marshal at the 28th Annual Syracuse St. Patrick's Parade in 2010.

 MacPherson died surrounded by his family at the Crouse Hospital in Syracuse, New York, on August 8, 2017, at the age of 86.

-At the time of his death, he was survived by his wife, Sandra, his daughters, Maureen MacPherson and Janet Sweeney, son-in-law Greg Sweeney, and four grandchildren (Macky MacPherson, Cameron MacPherson, Suzy MacPherson and Molly Sweeney).
+At the time of his death, he was survived by his wife, Sandra (d.
+2024), his daughters, Maureen MacPherson and Janet Sweeney, son-in-law Greg Sweeney, and four grandchildren (Macky MacPherson, Cameron MacPherson, Suzy MacPherson and Molly Sweeney).
 His grandsons, Macky and Cameron, were both semifinalists for the NFF William V. Campbell Trophy while playing football at Syracuse, and Macky was a graduate assistant coach with the Orange.

+The Coach Mac Food Pantry at Syracuse University's Hendricks Chapel was dedicated in December 2024.
+This pantry was funded with a lead gift from longtime sportscaster Sean McDonough, who met MacPherson in 1980 and worked for him for three and a half years as a work-study assistant.